 American alligators are located in southeastern United States.
-They can be found in states including North and South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, Texas and Arkansas.
-The habitat of American alligators includes freshwater streams and rivers, swamps, lakes and marshes.
+They can be found in states including North and South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, Texas and even Arkansas.
+Their habitat includes freshwater streams and rivers, swamps, lakes and marshes.

-Alligators, like other reptiles, are cold-blooded.
+Like other reptiles, they are cold-blooded.
 This means that when the temperature outside drops, their internal body temperature drops, causing them to become sluggish.
 Once the outside temperature drops low enough, alligators will enter hibernation.
-During hibernation alligators will not eat and will seldom move.
+During hibernation they will not eat and will seldom move.

 Alligators have semi-transparent membranes which cover their eyes when submerging under water.
 They act as another eyelid and assist them in seeing in the water.

-Alligators are capable of submerging underwater for several hours.
+They are also capable of submerging underwater for several hours.
 When submerged, an alligator's heart rate will slow and blood will be directed to critical areas.